howard-mahe/tensorflow-fcn/README.md

+# Upgrade to tensorflow-fcn
+- implement a training script for NYUDv2 dataset (40 class challenge)
+- deals with both RGB and RGB-D input images
+- modify fcn8\_vgg, fcn16\_vgg, fcn32\_vgg to handle dropout layer at test time using a tf.placeholder representing the dropout probability

 # tensorflow-fcn
 This is a one file Tensorflow implementation of [Fully Convolutional Networks](http://arxiv.org/abs/1411.4038) in Tensorflow.
 The code can easily be integrated in your semantic segmentation pipeline.
 The network can be applied directly or finetuned to perform semantic segmentation using tensorflow training code.